Artist

 How much does The Chemical Brothers make in a year?

-The Chemical Brothers is modeled at $830K-$2.8M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+The Chemical Brothers is estimated at $830K-$2.8M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does The Chemical Brothers still make money?